jia1/jia1.github.io/content/posts/file-upload-to-spring-boot.md

 };
 ```

-`File` is defined by TypeScript and it is equivalent to [File](https://developer.mozilla.org/en-US/docs/Web/API/File) in JavaScript ([StackOverflow](https://stackoverflow.com/questions/51722363/create-file-object-type-in-typescript)).
+`File` is defined by TypeScript and it is equivalent to [File](https://developer.mozilla.org/en-US/docs/Web/API/File) in JavaScript ([Stack Overflow](https://stackoverflow.com/questions/51722363/create-file-object-type-in-typescript)).